S1IF-12-07/.github/profile/README.md

 We encourage you to contribute to this repository.
 If you have any improvements or suggestions, feel free to open an issue in forum.

 ## Support
 If you have any questions or need assistance, please don’t hesitate to reach out.
-You can contact us via Whatsapp Group
+You can contact us via Whatsapp Group.

 Happy coding! 🚀